1990s North Korean famine: Background

-Only about 20% of North Korea's mountainous terrain is arable land.
-Much of the land is only frost-free for six months, and only one crop can be grown on it per year.
-The country has never been self-sufficient in food, and many experts considered it unrealistic to try to be.
-Due to North Korea's terrain, farming is mainly concentrated among the flatlands of the four western coastal provinces.
-This allows for a longer growing season, levelled land, substantial rainfall, and well-irrigated soil which permits the high cultivation of crops.
+Less than 20% of North Korea's mountainous terrain is arable land.
+Much of the land is frost-free for only six months, and only one crop can be grown on it per year.
+The country has never been self-sufficient in food production, and several experts considered it unrealistic and economically imprudent for the country to aim for self-sufficiency rather than trade.
+Due to North Korea's terrain, farming is mainly concentrated along the flatlands of the four western coastal provinces, where there is a longer growing season, level land, substantial rainfall, and well-irrigated soil conducive to the high cultivation of crops.
 Along with the western coastal provinces, fertile land also runs through the eastern seaboard provinces.
-However, interior provinces such as Chagang and Ryanggang are too mountainous, dry, and cold to support farming.
+However, interior provinces such as Chagang and Ryanggang are too mountainous, dry, and cold to support food crop farming.

-In the 1980s, the Soviet Union embarked on political and economic reform.
+In the 1980s, the Soviet Union embarked on a campaign of radical reform known as perestroika.
 It began to demand that North Korea repay the Soviet Union for all of the past and current aid which it sent to North Korea – amounts which North Korea could not repay.
-By 1991, the Soviet Union dissolved, ending all aid and trade concessions, such as cheap oil.
+By 1991, the Soviet Union dissolved alongside the Eastern Bloc, ending all aid and trade concessions, such as cheap oil.
 Without Soviet aid, the flow of imports to the North Korean agricultural sector ended, and the government proved to be too inflexible to respond.
 Energy imports fell by 75%.
 The economy went into a downward spiral, with imports and exports falling in tandem.
 Flooded coal mines required electricity to operate pumps, and the shortage of coal worsened the shortage of electricity.
-Agriculture reliant on electrically-powered irrigation systems, artificial fertilizers and pesticides was hit particularly hard by the economic collapse.
+Agriculture reliant on electrically powered irrigation systems, artificial fertilizers and pesticides was hit particularly hard by the economic collapse.